 Front-line units specializing in offense and mobility, allowing them to close in on the enemy and flank more easily.
 They can be equipped with either assault rifles for mid-range combat or shotguns for close encounters.

 Close Range Combatant: The domain of the Assault, being able to wield Short Range Shotguns or the somewhat farther-ranged assault rifles.
 Their abilities on the right side are used for offensive bonuses and abilities requiring the Assault to close in, flank, and Critical Hit aliens dead.
 The left side's defensive bonuses are a bit less strict in their application, but still generally benefit the Assault in trying to see aliens eye-to-eye (and then shooting them).

-Critical Hit Class: They're some of the best at inflicting Critical Hits, since they'll be flanking quite often, and shotguns come with above average critical chance rates.
+Critical Hit Class: They're some of the best at inflicting Critical Hits, since they'll be flanking quite often and shotguns come with above average critical chance rates.
 The right side of their ability tree is full of bonuses relating to it:

 The Corporal "Aggression" passive ability grants 10% critical chance for every enemy the Assault can see, up to 30%.

 The Sergeant "Close and Personal" passive ability grants 30% critical chance against adjacent targets, diminishing with increasing distance.
 Changed in Enemy Within to "Up Close and Personal", giving the Assault a free shot when they're within 4 tiles of the enemy, though it doesn't work if "Run & Gun" is active.

 The Captain "Bring 'Em On" passive ability adds up to 1 damage to critical hits for every enemy the squad sees, up to 5.

 And lastly, the Colonel "Killer Instinct" passive ability adds 50% critical damage from activating Run & Gun for the rest of the turn.